dasch-swiss/dsp-ui-lib/docs/how-to-use/search/search-panel.md

 # Search panel (Component)

-The search-panel contains the list of projects to filter and dsp-fulltext-search and links to dsp-extended-search and dsp-expert-search.
+The search-panel contains the list of projects to filter and dsp-fulltext-search and links to dsp-advanced-search and dsp-expert-search.

 ## Parameters